-I grew up pretty staunchy, which of course isn't a word, and that furthermore demonstrates just how staunchy I and my contemporaries actually were when I was young.
+I grew up pretty staunchy, which of course, isn't a word, and that furthermore demonstrates just how staunchy I and my contemporaries actually were when I was young.
 Even if it's not a word, if you know, you know.
 So you know what I mean.
 I was buttoned up from a behavior standpoint.
-I'm talking about being so stuck up, so pious and well behaved that it was a burden.
-I was so devout, I walked down the street with cheeks clinched so tight, quarters melted and crispy one dollar bills had permanent creases in them.
+I'm talking about being so stuck up, so pious, and well-behaved that it was a burden.
+I was so devout I walked down the street with cheeks clenched so tight, quarters melted, and crispy one-dollar bills had permanent creases in them.

 I loved it.

 Even with all of that, every now and then, and only in a safe, quiet place...
-I would... maybe... eek out.
+I would... maybe... eke out.

 A cuss word.

-The temptation to let my hair down, and loosen up just a little was always appealing.
-It was so taboo, but it just felt so freeing to just say it.
+The temptation to let my hair down and loosen up just a little was always appealing.
+It was so taboo, but it just felt so freeing to say it.
 I know you're thinking it right now yourself.

 But I admit I would let one slip every now and then.
-Now for me, like everything else I did, they were very controlled.
+Now, for me, like everything else I did, they were very controlled.
 I knew the right time and place.
-When there were no parents or clergymen around and no one from the Federal Communications Commission.
-It would either be under my breath, or with another curse consenting friend.
+Like when there were no parents or clergymen around and certainly no one from the Federal Communications Commission.
+Each word would be uttered, either under my breath or with another curse-consenting friend.

 It felt really good.

 According to James V O'Connor, cursing is a sign of a limited vocabulary, based on his “poverty-of-vocabulary” hypothesis.
 In actuality, this is not borne out in the data.
-According to Scientific American, the swearing fluent are often found to be eloquent in general, often skilled with language beyond the seven dirty words you can't say on television.
+According to Scientific American, the swearing fluent are often found to be eloquent in general and often skilled with language beyond the seven dirty words you can't say on television.
 Furthermore, studies suggest that those who are exceptionally vulgar may even be exceptionally intelligent.
-Congratulations Samuel L. Jackson, you've outshined us all while talking about burgers and putting our kids to bed.
-Sam, you are a genius!
+Congratulations to Samuel L. Jackson, who has outshined us all while talking about burgers and putting our kids to bed.

-This is an excellent finding for many of us because it's been found that the taboo on swearing has decreased since this time last century.
-A study published in 2006 says that 74% of us encounter swearing in public, and about 63 per cent of respondents in a 2018 study cited swearing as a way to cope with pain, frustration or stress.
+This is an excellent finding for many of us because it has been found that the taboo on swearing has decreased since this time last century.
+A study published in 2006 says that 74% of us encounter swearing in public, and about 63 percent of respondents in a 2018 study cited swearing as a way to cope with pain, frustration, or stress.
 Swearing can help you with more than just stress.
-The Great Sam L. (afore mentioned) claimed on the Howard Stern Show that his potty mouth methods actually helped him overcome a speech impediment.
+The Great Sam L. (aforementioned) claimed on the Howard Stern Show that his potty mouth methods actually helped him overcome a speech impediment.
 Swearing helps people to let their guard down, which in sales conversations has been found to help salespeople close more deals.
 What more could you ask of a bad word?